Calendar

 Mark Bordas, a representative with Anheuser-Busch InBev in Austin, told the committee Tuesday that the bill discriminates against his company because it is tailored to breweries producing fewer than 75,000 barrels per year.

 Discrimination!
 Again, that should ring a few bells if you’re a regular follower of our Save The Craft newsfeed.
-Yes, Anheuser-Busch is fighting self-distribution rights in another state, in what seems like a carbon-copy of the argument that forced the lawsuit that got us into this whole mess.
+Yes, Anheuser-Busch is fighting self-distribution rights in Texas, in what seems like a carbon-copy of the argument that forced the lawsuit that got us into this whole mess.
 In addition, Bordas has been on our radar for some time as someone who’s lobbying for A-B in Illinois and was a player at a major meeting about the legislation in February.
 Dude gets around.

 Further: